 Mixed-Use Residential-85-foot height: This zone would allow building heights of 85 feet (generally 7 stories tall).
 Building types would typically be mixed use with residential and/or office uses above commercial or other active use at the ground floor level.
-This designation could be applied to areas within roughly a (1/4) mile of the station, and allow the highest intensity uses.
-Generally, 7 stories is as tall a building as can be built using concrete and wood; above that steel must be used, which substantially raises construction costs.
-Extra height was included to allow for mechanical equipment, or features like a gazebo on a green roof.
+This designation could be applied as shown in the proposed zoning map in the areas nearest to the station and allow the highest intensity uses.
+This would allow for the construction type of five levels of wood frame over a two level concrete podium level (sometimes referred to as 5 over 2).
+Mechanical equipment and roof features would need to be contained within the height limit.

 It should be noted that this density is unlikely to be supported by current market forces and would require aggregation of a large number of parcels, and as such, it may be some time before this building type would be developed in the subarea.

-While construction of a 7 story building would be allowed under proposed development regulations, market forces generally do not support development of tall buildings in single-family neighborhoods.
-It is likely to take several decades of infill of lower-density housing, which attracts placemaking elements such as restaurants and shops, before developers would invest in such building types.
-However, in the long-term the areas closest to the station may be appropriate for this level of Transit-Oriented Development.
+While construction of the 85' building height would be allowed under proposed development regulations, it is anticipated that infill redevelopment would occur in stages over multiple decades, and lower height infill may occur before redevelopment of taller buildings.
+This type of mixed use infill redevelopment attracts placemaking elements such as restaurants and shops, which over time become catalysts for additional redevelopment.
+Over the long-term, this type of more intensive transit-oriented development is envisioned for areas closest to the station.

-The Planning Commission discussed, and included in draft regulations, provisions for a developer agreement that could award additional height/density (up to 140 feet) for projects that provide a mix of required and optional features.
-According to draft code language, required elements include green building, affordable housing, structured parking, and dedication of an acre of park space.
+The Planning Commission discussed, and included in draft regulations, provisions for developer agreements that could award additional height/density (up to 140 feet) for projects that provide a mix of required and optional features.
+According to draft code language, required elements include green building, affordable housing, and structured parking.
 The purpose of a development agreement is to trade extra development potential for amenities desired by the community because additional units can off-set the cost of providing such amenities.
-It is intended to be a negotiated and public process, requiring notification, a hearing, and Council approval.
+It is intended to be a negotiated and public process, requiring notification, a hearing, and City Council approval.